linuxserver/docker-quassel-core/README.md

 It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it quassel-core /bin/bash`.

+## Setting up Quassel itself

+A great place to host a quassel instance is a VPS, such as [DigitalOcean](https://www.digitalocean.com/?refcode=501c48b34b8c).
+For $5 a month you can have a 24/7 IRC connection and be up and running in under 55 seconds (or so they claim).

+Once you have the container running, fire up a quassel desktop client and connect to your new core instance using your droplets public IP address and the port you specified in your `docker run` command *default: 4242*.
+Create an admin user, select SQLite as your storage backend (Quassel limitation).
+Setup your real name and nick, then press `Save & Connect`.

+You're now connected to IRC.
+Let's add you to our [IRC](http://www.linuxserver.io/index.php/irc/) `#linuxserver.io` room on Freenode.
+Click 'File' > 'Networks' > 'Configure Networks' > 'Add' (under Networks section, not Servers) > 'Use preset' > Select 'Freenode' and then configure your identity using the tabs in the 'Network details' section.
+Once connected to Freenode, click `#join` and enter `#linuxserver.io`.
+That's it, you're done.

 ## Updates

 * Upgrade to the latest version simply `docker restart quassel-core`.